fraco-oxza/o8/README.md

 # O8 - 8-Puzzle Solver

-A high-performance 8-puzzle solver written in Rust that compares the effectiveness of different search strategies (Depth-First Search vs Breadth-First Search) using parallel processing for performance analysis.
+A high-performance 8-puzzle solver in Rust that compares multiple search strategies in parallel and reports rich statistics.
+It supports Depth-First Search (DFS), Breadth-First Search (BFS), and a heuristic best-first/A*-style strategy.

 ## Overview

 The 8-puzzle is a classic sliding puzzle consisting of a 3×3 grid with 8 numbered tiles and one empty space.
 The goal is to arrange the tiles in numerical order by sliding them into the empty space.
-This solver provides a comprehensive analysis of two fundamental search algorithms:
+This solver provides a comprehensive analysis of three search algorithms:

 - **Depth-First Search (DFS)**: Explores as far as possible along each branch before backtracking
 - **Breadth-First Search (BFS)**: Explores all neighbors at the current depth before moving deeper
+- **Heuristic (A*-style)**: Expands states by increasing f(n) = g(n) + h(n), where h(n) is Manhattan distance

 ## Features